15 Best Lakes in Ontario

 Which one will be at the top of your summer itinerary really depends on where your interests lie.
 Begin with our list of the best lakes in Ontario.

-1. Lake Huron (Georgian Bay)
+Lake Huron (Georgian Bay)

 Highlights: World's longest freshwater beach, national and provincial parks, varied coastlines

 Lake Huron has two distinct personalities.
+The western portion and the eastern portion.

 The western portion is shared with the United States and has long beaches and limestone shorelines.
 This part of the lake is relatively shallow and warm with extensive development along most of the coast.
 Along this stretch, you'll find great camping at Pinery Provincial Park and summer good times in the beach town of Grand Bend.

 The eastern portion, called Georgian Bay, is entirely in Ontario.
 With the exception of the Bruce Peninsula, it is rugged, with granite shorelines and, in some cases, smooth pink rocks.
 A beautiful area to enjoy Georgian Bay is in Killarney and Killarney Provincial Park, where you'll find a beautiful campground and excellent hiking trails.
+This is where we spend most of our time on Lake Huron.
+The water is cold but the scenery is amazing.

-The water in Georgian Bay is deep and cold.
+The water in Georgian Bay is deep and almost always cold.
 One of the highlights of Georgian Bay is the incredible beach at Wasaga, one of the best beaches in Ontario.
 It is the longest freshwater beach in the world.
 If you want to start a lively debate, just ask a local which is the most beautiful section.

 At the top end of Lake Huron is Manitoulin Island.
 This huge island is the remnant of the northern end of the Niagara Escarpment.